Do you have a news tip?

 In the state of Maryland, all parties to phone calls (and in-person conversations) must expressively consent to an audio recording of any kind.

-If you intend to record a conversation with A Miner Detail’s news-gathering professionals, we respectfully request you inform said professionals up-front and immediately that you intend to record the conversation.
+If you intend to record a conversation with A Miner Detail’s news-gathering professionals, we respectfully request you inform said professionals up-front and immediately that you want to record the conversation.

 Should you decide to record the conversation without all-party consent, you may face civil and/or criminal penalties.